 1. HCC AGREES TO:

-Recognise Friends of Waiwhetu Stream as a key community stakeholder and partner with HCC.
+Recognise FWS as a key community stakeholder and partner with HCC.

-Designate a Volunteer Coordinator to be the primary contact with the group and liaise closely with the group.
+Designate a Volunteer Coordinator to be the primary contact and liaise closely with FWS.

 Prior to July each year, work with FWS to develop an annual plan on how to spend the annual budget for the stream once it has been approved.